 The beneficiaries of the Foundation’s grants established an Association of the Foundation for Polish Science Scholars which enables networking among the FNP beneficiaries, promotes their scientific achievements and supports science promoting activities in Poland.

 Polpharma Scientific Foundation was established in 2001 by a private company Polpharma SA which is currently the largest Polish manufacturer of generic drugs and pharmaceutical substances.
 In accordance with the founders’ intention, the Foundation supports pharmaceutical and medical science development by financing and initiating scientific research and practical solutions, providing scholarships and awards and promoting knowledge among representatives of scientific, social and business environments.
 From the beginning, NFP has been organising an annual competition for the Polish research society with an aim of financing original ideas which contribute to the development of medicine and pharmacy.

-The implementation of the EU Framework Programmes, currently the HORIZON 2020 (2014-2020), in Poland is supported by the National Contact Point for Research Programmes of the EU and the Regional Contact Points located at Polish universities and institites.
+In Poland, implementation of the EU Framework Programmes is supported by the National Contact Point for Research Programmes of the EU (since November 2020 affiliated to the National Centre for Research and Development) and the Regional Contact Points located at Polish universities, institutes and technology transfer centres.
+Polish research institutions, companies and individual researchers that are most active in the European framework programmes are awarded with the "Crystal Brussels" award.

-The "Crystal Brussels" award
+The "Crystal Brussels" award 2020

 Since 1995 Poland has participated in the EUREKA initiative which aims at increasing innovativeness, productivity and competitiveness of European industry to maintain its position in the key areas on the world’s markets.
 The EUROSTARS programme was established as a common initiative of EUREKA and the European Union and its objective is to develop innovation through supporting small and medium-size companies significantly involved in research activity.
 In Poland the institution responsible for the programme is the National Centre for Research and Development.